Dowding system: Information sources

-The tall towers of the Chain Home system allowed them to detect targets as far as 100 miles away, over France.
+The tall towers of the Chain Home system allowed them to detect targets as far as 100 mi away, over France.

 A ROC plotter sights an aircraft with his Post Instrument plotter.
 ROC reports began to flow in as the enemy approached the shoreline.

 Chain Home offered an enormous improvement in early detection times compared to older systems of visual or acoustic location.
 It was not uncommon for CH stations on the southeast coast of Kent to detect enemy raids as they were still forming up over their airfields in France.
 Additionally, this information was available day or night, in any weather.
 However, to provide maximum warning time, the CH stations had to be placed as close to the shore as possible.
 As they could only locate objects in front of them, this meant that CH provided no service over land.
 This required two additional locating services.

 The task of tracking enemy aircraft over land fell to the Royal Observer Corps.
 Because of the large number of ROC stations and the relatively small areas they covered, information duplication and overload was a concern.
 For this reason, information from the ROC was sent to a parallel system of Observer Centres, who acted as both filter and communications stations.
 This pre-filtered information was then sent into the Dowding reporting chain.
 (Note: There is considerable disagreement among references on who the Observer Centres reported to.
 Some illustrations show them reporting to the FCHQ, and this includes the description given by Bungay in the text.
 Others, including the image in Bungay, describe them reporting to the Sector Controls.
 This includes the RAF's own page on the system, as well as the wartime image found in this article.
 The later is likely because the ROC data is important during the attack phase, when the information needs to be relayed to the fighters as rapidly as possible.
 It is also possible they had links to both centres, switching as the battle progressed.
 The ROC centre in Horsham may have also provided a middle-layer, collating reports and forwarding them to FCHQ.)